dexmexter/dextervolkman.com/content/interests.md

 title: "Interests"
 date: 2020-04-23T20:35:16-07:00
 draft: false
+toc: true
 ---
+## Links

+I have an RSS feed that gives me a steady supply of reading material.
+When I find something I find really interesting or useful I add the link to a growing list.
+This list can be found at <https://dextervolkman.com/links>

-### Computers
+## Computers

-I'm completely self-taught and have been learning about Linux and computers since college.
-I would like to say that it is just a hobby but at this point it might be more on an addiction, now that I've peeked behind the curtain of computer technology, I'm not sure I could stop looking for more knowledge if I tried ¯\\_(ツ)_/¯
+I'm entirely self-taught and have been learning about Linux and computers since college.
+It began as just a hobby but now that I've seen how much there is to learn, I'm not sure I could stop seeking knowledge if I tried ¯\\_(ツ)_/¯

 My curiosity is likely the biggest reason I was attracted to the Linux operating system.
 The fact that I can dig down and read the source code for everything my system is doing just blows me away.
 I will never know everything about the computers I use but I am going to keep learning as much as I can.

-#### Projects
+### Projects

 Some of the projects I've worked on that I am most proud of:
 - This website